-In 2019, the USDA completed another Farm to School Census based Additionally in 2019, farm to school leaders from Arkansas travelled to Washington D.C. to speak with U.S. Senator John Boozman and U.S. Senator Tom Cotton.
-Ally Mrachek with Fayetteville School District and census will be released in 2021.

-Maegan Brown with Conway Public Schools visited Senator Cotton to share about their child nutrition farm to school efforts.
+In 2019, the USDA completed another Farm to School Census based on the 2018-2019 school year.
+The next Farm to School Census will take place in 2023.
+Additionally in 2019, farm to school leaders from Arkansas travelled to Washington D.C. to speak with U.S. Senator John Boozman and U.S. Senator Tom Cotton.
+Ally Mrachek with Fayetteville School District and Maegan Brown with Conway Public Schools visited Senator Cotton to share about their child nutrition farm to school efforts.
 Second, Destiny Schlinker with FoodCorps met with Senator Boozman to talk about the Kids Eat Local Act.

-In 2020, the Arkansas Department of Agriculture moved into the role of Core Partner for NFSN and ACRI shifted from Core Partner to Supporting
+In 2020, the Arkansas Department of Agriculture moved into the role of Core Partner for NFSN and ACRI shifted from Core Partner to Supporting Partner.

-Partner.
 The other Supporting Partners remained the same and UADA hired a Local Food Specialist who spends half their time focused on farm to school efforts in three regions of the state.